openfaas/faas-netes/CONTRIBUTING.md

     For version updates please review the [Semantic Versioning](https://semver.org/spec/v0.1.0.html) guidelines.

-### ARM builds
+### Arm builds

-ARM builds are provided on a best effort basis by OpenFaaS Ltd. If you need an updated ARM build or have run into an issue, then please contact the project team via Slack or by creating an Issue.
+Arm builds are provided on a best effort basis by OpenFaaS Ltd. If you need an updated Arm build or have run into an issue, then please contact the project team by creating an Issue.

 ## Local development of faas-netes